BrownCSCI1230/lab06_light/README.md

 ### 1.3.
 What You Will Do In This Lab

-To get you started with lighting proper, in this lab, you will complete a function that calculates lighting given some data.
+To get you started with lighting properly, in this lab, you will complete a function that calculates lighting with some given data.

 To focus solely on the lighting part of raytracing, you won’t need to worry about shooting rays and get intersections.
 We will provide you with the necessary data, like intersection position, surface normals, and some global data.